 "My dearly beloved, is it not beyond human power to express the ineffable delicacy of this sacrament in which spiritual sweetness is tasted in its very source, in which is brought to mind the remembrance of that all-excelling charity which Christ showed in His sacred passion?
 Surely it was to impress more profoundly upon the hearts of the faithful the immensity of this charity that our loving Savior instituted this sacrament at the last supper when, having celebrated the Pasch with His disciples.
 He was about to leave the world and return to the Father.
 It was to serve as an unending remembrance of His passion, as the fulfillment of ancient types — this the greatest of His miracles.
 To those who sorrow over His departure He has given a unique solace."

-Symbols: The usual symbol for the Holy Eucharist is a chalice, with a host rising out of it.
+Symbols and Representation: The usual symbol for the Holy Eucharist is a chalice, with a host rising out of it.

 The chalice is shown with a hexagonal base, as a rule, symbolizing the Six Attributes of the Deity (power, wisdom, majesty, mercy, justice and love), and with a richly wrought stem of gold, studded with precious stones.
 The host is shown as the typical circular wafer, upon which may be imprinted the letters I. N. R. I., from which proceed rays of light, symbolical of the Real Presence, the substantial presence of Christ under the species of bread and wine.